 So, 2-Step Verification is that extra security measure to keep scammers/hackers out of your accounts, even if they have your password.

+Don't just store your important data and files on your local drive.
+If anything happens to it via a virus or hacker, there may be no turning back or saving your files.
 Backups are usually the only means for recovery.
 So it’s so important to make sure you are backing up your work and information on a regular basis.
 Also, try deleting unwanted files to keep your computer clean & fast.
-Save on the cloud, Google drive, save on an external hard drive or even email it to yourself.
+Save on the cloud, Google drive, or on an external hard drive or even email it to yourself.

 Run your Antivirus/Malware to check for viruses.